nurjan84/weather-app-MVP/README.md

 # weather_sample_app

-Sample app to show how to implement Dagger, MVP (Moxy), RXJava, Retrofit, DiffUtils
+Sample Android app to show how to implement Dagger, MVP (Moxy), RXJava, Retrofit, DiffUtils in Kotlin